 - Researching a variety of interesting career fields and employers,

-- Visiting the Career Development Center
+- Visiting Career Exploration and Development

 Even though it is helpful to occasionally ask about career plans or choice of major, too much prodding can backfire.
 It's okay to make suggestions about majors and career fields, but let your student be the ultimate judge of what's best.
 Career development can be stressful.
 Maybe this is the first really big decision that your son or daughter has had to make.
 Be patient, sympathetic and understanding, even if you don't agree with your student's decisions.